autonomys/subspace/CONTRIBUTING.md

 Once PR is created, a rule of thumb is to avoid force pushes since it is not always easy to understand what has changed in this case and forces maintainers to re-review pull request from scratch.
 Prefer meaningful commits on top instead.
 One exception to this is fixing typos or trivial renaming, in that case GitHub will show that force push had trivial changes, make sure to not rebase on some branch at the same time, it will result in huge diff!
+It will also potentially make old commits non-compilable or will cause tests fail, which hurts potential future debugging.
 Better merge `main` later with a button on GitHub.
 Another exception is when major refactoring is requested that changes the shape of the PR completely, especially if it reduces its size, in such case it is also easier to re-review rather than analyzing diff on top of undesirable changes that will pollute the history (opening another PR removes previous context, so generally is not recommended, but remains an option).